Kara Rudisill, PsyD

 Education and Training:

 At the internship level, Dr. Rudisill completed formal training on the screening and diagnosis of Fetal Alcohol Syndrome (FAS), based on the model of the Washington State Fetal Alcohol Syndrome Diagnostic & Prevention Network (FAS DPN).
-Further, Dr. Rudisill participated in neurocognitive testing with pediatric hematology-oncology patients through a collaborative agreement via The St. Jude Affiliate Clinic at The Children’s Hospital at Saint Francis in Tulsa, OK.
+Further, Dr. Rudisill provided neurocognitive testing for pediatric hematology-oncology patients through a collaborative agreement via The St. Jude Affiliate Clinic at The Children’s Hospital at Saint Francis in Tulsa, OK.

 Areas of Interest Include:

-> Evaluating children with a broad range of medical and neurodevelopmental conditions
+> Evaluating children presenting with a broad range of complex medical or developmental conditions

 > Parent-Child Interaction Therapy (PCIT) and Parent Management Training (PMT)